xolox/python-coloredlogs/README.rst

 .. image:: https://coveralls.io/repos/xolox/python-coloredlogs/badge.png?branch=master
    :target: https://coveralls.io/r/xolox/python-coloredlogs?branch=master

-The ``coloredlogs.ColoredStreamHandler`` class is a simple logging handler that inherits from `logging.StreamHandler`_ and uses `ANSI escape sequences`_ to render your logging messages in color.
+The `coloredlogs` package enables colored terminal output for Python's logging_ module.
+The ColoredFormatter_ class inherits from `logging.Formatter`_ and uses `ANSI escape sequences`_ to render your logging messages in color.
 It uses only standard colors so it should work on any UNIX terminal.
 It's currently tested on Python 2.6, 2.7, 3.4 and PyPy.
-This module does not support non-UNIX terminals (e.g. the Windows console).
-Here is a screen shot of the demo that is printed when the command ``python -m coloredlogs.demo`` is executed:
+This module does not support non-UNIX terminals (e.g. the Windows console) but will fall back to plain text.
+Here is a screen shot of the demo that is printed when the command ``coloredlogs --demo`` is executed:

 .. image:: https://peterodding.com/code/python/coloredlogs/screenshots/terminal.png